 The 90D features AFMA (Autofocus Microadjustment), enabling a lens' focus performance to be ideally dialed in.
 This is potentially a huge advantage over the Rebel models.
 Focus bracketing is also available.

-During my time with this camera, exotic cars running at high speed on the Michelin Raceway Road Atlanta track were the most challenging subject encountered, requiring the camera to predict the point of perfect focus on a fast-moving subject at the precise moment the shutter opens in AI Servo AF mode.
-This camera didn't find those subjects too challenging, delivering most cars in sharp focus.
+Exotic cars running at high speed on the Michelin Raceway Road Atlanta track were the most challenging subject I encountered with the 90D, a subject requiring the camera to predict the point of perfect focus on a fast-moving subject at the precise moment the shutter opens in AI Servo AF mode.
+This camera didn't find those subjects too challenging, delivering most cars rendered in sharp focus.
 The 90D also worked well when photographing models and cars in a moderately-low-light garage using both single shot and servo AF modes.

 With a DIGIC 8 processor-powered Dual Pixel CMOS AF system, the 90D has another very high-performing AF system available.
 My primary experience with this system came from testing the M6 Mark II, featuring (only) this same AF system.
-Dual Pixel AF has speed similar to Canon's conventional DSLR phase-detection AF systems and I didn't notice the speed difference between the 90D and M6 II I was alternately using, even when photographing exotic cars at high speed on the track.
+Dual Pixel AF has speed similar to Canon's conventional DSLR phase-detection AF systems and I didn't notice the speed difference between the 90D and M6 II alternately being used, even when photographing exotic cars at high speed on the track.

 Dual Pixel AF accuracy in both One Shot and Servo modes is excellent and with ultra-low-light EV -5 AF (EV -2.5 in 4k video recording and EV -3 in Full HD), this camera can AF in really dark environments.